 Besides her parents, Gianna is survived by her brothers, SGT.
 Nicholas Pandolfino USAF of Texas and SGT.
 Vincent Pandolfino USAF of Nevada; her grandparents, Joyce L’Antigua of Hopkinton, Pete and Lorraine Pandolfino of Hopkinton; as well as many aunts, uncles, cousins and friends.

-A funeral service will be held on Saturday, February 5th at 12:30 p.m. at Faith Community Church in Hopkinton.
+A celebration of life will be held on Saturday, February 5th at 12:30 p.m. at Faith Community Church in Hopkinton.
+In lieu of flowers, donations in Gianna’s name can be made in honor of our heros, Tunnels 2 Towers ( T2T. org).
 Arrangements are under the care of the Chesmore Funeral Home of Holliston.